 Water Policy Director

-The Delta Charter Township resident comes to MEC with 12 years of combined experience at two Audubon Societies.
+The Delta Charter Township resident comes to the Environmental Council with 12 years of combined experience at two Audubon Societies.
 She began as an Everglades science advocate and policy associate at Audubon Florida, where she coordinated with scientists and other allies to advance restoration projects like increasing freshwater flows to Florida Bay.
 She then moved to New Jersey Audubon as a conservation associate and a policy director.
 There, she played a crucial role in passing an open space preservation ballot measure; managing and coordinating policy campaigns with allies; and advancing legislative measures beneficial to wildlife.

 Complementing Megan's career is a bachelor of science from the University of Tennessee and a masters of marine affairs and policy from the University of Miami.
 Prior to graduate school, she took part in marine biology projects with the Sanibel-Captiva Conservation Foundation.